alejandro-angulo/dotfiles/README.md

 Optionally stow the following:

 - `stow asoundrc` - Used for my desktop setup
-- `stow i3` - Used for my desktop setup
+- `stow i3` - Used for my desktop setup (not used anymore but kept for reference)
-- `stow sway` - Used for my laptop setup
+- `stow sway` - Used on my personal machones
 - `stow termite` - Used on my personal machines
 - `stow xprofile` - Used for my desktop setup
 - `stow direnv` - Use if direnv is installed